FAQs

 UWC sounds amazing, but I am worried that my parents could never afford it.
 Should I apply?

-• UWC schools offer a two-year Sixth Form programme.
+UWC schools offer a two-year Sixth Form programme.
 All candidates re-start Lower Sixth in August or January (for Swaziland).
-Upper Sixth or post-Sixth Form candidates will find themselves repeating their qualifications.
+Upper Sixth or post-Sixth Form candidates will find themselves repeating their qualifications and would be advised to seek tertiary education opportunities.

 I am looking for a university scholarship?